ten7/handbook.ten7.com/040-our-benefits.md

 TEN7 covers 100% of the employee's monthly premium for group vision coverage on the [2021: MN Premier Enhanced Eyewear Plan Opt II B](https://s3.amazonaws.com/hawaiian-ice/production/public/carriers/ca/bcbs/plans/2019/bcbs_mn_premier_enhanced_eyewear_plan_opt_ii_b.pdf) through Blue Cross Blue Shield.

+## Life Insurance

+You’ll receive [$50,000 Basic Life insurance](https://s3.amazonaws.com/hawaiian-ice/production/public/carriers/ca/principal/plans/2017/principal_mn_principal_life_50000.pdf) from Principal.
+You may purchase additional coverage at your own expense.

+## 401(k)

+Upon hire, you can opt in to our 401(k) plan that has a 4% match, and no vesting period.
+You can also [roll over funds](https://success.guideline.com/hc/en-us/articles/360007550292-Rollover-other-accounts-into-your-Guideline-401-k-) from other eligible accounts.
+When determining your 401(k) contribution amount, take into account what you’ve contributed during the calendar year so far, so you don’t go over the IRS contribution maximum.

+[Guideline](https://www.guideline.com/) can help you with 401(k) issues as well.

+## Gusto Cashout

+This is a free, no-fee way to access up to $500 between paydays.
+Use [Cashout](https://app.gusto.com/ten-7-interactive-llc/employee/cashout/overview) to cover an unexpected expense or manage large bills.

+## Technology Stipend

+As a distributed agency, we know how important it is to have reliable technology.
+We expect you to have current and working equipment so you’re able to effectively do your job.

+We give you an annual $1,500 stipend to use towards technology or work-related services that best suits your needs.
+The stipend will be deposited on your [PEX](https://www.pexcard.com/) card on a monthly basis, beginning the first full month following your hire date.
+Please note:

+* The equipment or service you buy must be wholly funded by the stipend (i.e. you can’t use a $1,500 stipend towards a $3,000 computer).
+* If you’re a new employee, you may advance ahead on the stipend to purchase a major piece of equipment.
+* If you use your stipend towards a major piece of equipment like a computer or mobile phone, it will be the property of TEN7 for two years.
+After that time, you can buy the equipment from TEN7 for $1.
+* If you’re going to use a computer you already own for TEN7 work, you can use the stipend for other technology or work-related things.

+Examples of appropriate uses of the stipend:

+* Computer, tablet, monitor or phone
+* External hard drive, keyboard, mouse, microphone, headset
+* Setting up your home office (buying furniture, etc.)
+* Internet service, cell phone service

+TEN7 covers the cost for required software and tools, such as licenses for PHPStorm, the Adobe suite of products, JIRA, etc.

+## Carbon Offset

+TEN7 cares about our environment.
+To that end, we purchase an [Employee Renewable Energy Bundle](http://store.b-e-f.org/products/employee-renewable-energy-bundle/) and an [Employee Water Bundle](http://store.b-e-f.org/products/employee-water-bundle/) for every team member.
+Each quarter, you will receive a Renewable Energy Certificate and a Water Restoration Certificate, and each will note the details of the energy or water program that benefits from the offset.

+* Listen to our podcast [episode #53](https://ten7.com/blog/post/episode-053-heather-schrock-bonneville-environmental-foundation) where Ivan interviews the BEF representative who manages our certificates to learn more.

 ## Holidays

 We offer the following days as paid holidays to enjoy time with family and friends: